Summary of Product Characteristics Updated 23-Feb-2021 | Norgine Limited

 Immune system disorders

-Allergic reactions, including anaphylactic reaction, dyspnoea, and skin reactions (see below)
+Allergic reactions, including anaphylactic reactions, dyspnoea and skin reactions (see below)

 Skin and subcutaneous tissue disorders